Kettle Wirts

-Elwood Vernon "Kettle" Wirts (October 30, 1897 – July 12, 1968) was a professional baseball player who spent four seasons in Major League Baseball.
+Elwood Vernon "Kettle" Wirts (October 30, 1897 – July 12, 1968) was an American professional baseball player who spent four seasons in Major League Baseball.
 In total, Wirts played 17 seasons in professional baseball, beginning his career in 1918 with the minor league Spokane Indians.
 Over his major league career, Wirts played for the Chicago Cubs and the Chicago White Sox and batted .163 with 14 hits, 2 doubles, 1 home run, and 8 RBIs in 49 games.
 Wirts also managed the Sacramento Senators for a part of the 1935 season.

 Early life

 Wirts was born on October 30, 1897 (or 1898) in Forks of the Cosumnes, California.
 He was the son of James Ambros Wuertz and Mary Jane Simpson.
 Wirts played sandlot ball with future major leaguer Earl Kunz in Sacramento, California during his youth.
 Wirts attended Saint Mary's College of California.

 Professional career

 Early minor league career

 In 1918, Wirts played for the Class-B Spokane Indians along with Cy Neighbors, a former major league player.
 After a one-year hiatus from professional baseball, Wirts made his return in 1920 with the Class-B Calgary Broncos of the Western Canada League.
 He batted .335 that season, with 108 hits in 322 at bats.
 In 1921, Wirts split the season between the Class-A Dallas Submarines of the Texas League, and the Double-A Rochester Colts of the International League.
 With the Submarines, Wirts batted .213 with 17 hits, 4 doubles, and 1 triple in 34 games.
 With the Colts, he batted .354 with 4 doubles, 3 triples, and 1 home run in 28 games.